 The ARRL Volunteer

-I believe that we can all agree that ARRL Volunteer
+I believe we can all agree the ARRL Volunteer

 Examiner (VE) Program has been a huge success over the time it has been in

 force.
-That doesn't mean that it can't be improved!
+That doesn't mean it can't be improved!
 One of the big

 issues has to do with the fact that VEs are not required to supply information